fdwr/Onnx2Text/README.md

 # Building
 Load Visual Studio solution (Onnx2Text.sln), and build.

-The target is Windows, as there are dependencies on WIC (Windows 7+) for image loading/saving, but it *could* compile for Linux too if you `#ifdef`'d those parts.
+The target is Windows, as there are dependencies on WIC (Windows 7+) for image loading/saving, but it *could* likely compile fine for Linux too if you `#ifdef`'d those parts and don't need image conversion.
 Though, I don't use Linux frequently enough to support that.

 # Build Google Protobuf .lib yourself:
 The protobuf-3.5.1 directory in this project contains the bare minimum .lib and .h files to build